 Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact K. Noise.
-Would the Project result in: 1) Exposure of persons to or generation of noise levels in excess of standards established in the local general plan or noise ordinance, or applicable standards of other agencies? ~ 2) Exposure of persons to or generation of excessive groundborne vibration or groundborne noise levels? ~ 3) A substantial permanent increase in ambient noise levels in the project vicinity above levels existing without the project? ✓
+Would the Project result in: 1) Exposure of persons to or generation of noise levels in excess of standards established in the local general plan or noise ordinance, or applicable standards of other agencies? √ 2) Exposure of persons to or generation of excessive groundborne vibration or groundborne noise levels? √ 3) For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project expose people residing or working in the project area to excessive noise levels? ✓